 Lucy thinks it’s a dumb assignment and cares only about getting her 100 words in.
 She makes contemptuous remarks throughout, saying “stupid this and stupid that”.

 Linus has made a big production out of the whole thing and has researched every possible angle of the story, concentrating on the sociological implications of being an outcast/scapegoat in a tightly-knit family of rabbits, and…

-Charlie Brown is the very soul of procrastination as he can’t even get started and is caving in under pressure!
+Charlie Brown is the very soul of procrastination as he can’t even get started and is making excuses for why he can’t begin right away, saying he needs his rest and is looking pale under pressure!
 So, the point is to try to figure out what remedy type each of these characters is.
 Here again we revisit our quiz from last month.
-Shana, roll tape.
+Shana, roll tape!

 Mom!!!!!
 What are you doing?
 I thought we were back to our regular format!

 But Shana!
 I was just inspired!
 Inspired, I tells ya!
 I have a brilliant idea!
 You know how everyone loves the Peanuts Gang, right?

 They do?
 Are our readers from India and Pakistan familiar with this cartoon?